KrissiKodar/group_projects_embed_IIK/project_4/README.md

 # Project 4: Kernel space encoder driver

 Commiting this from the Raspberry Pi.
+Commiting change again.